EPA-Approved Section 609 Certification is needed to service motor vehicle air conditioners and to purchase refrigerant.

-Although EPA’s SNAP program ONLY determines what risks an alternative poses to human health and the environment and not whether the refrigerant will operate properly in your car!
-The EPA does not determine whether the alternative refrigerant will provide adequate performance or will be compatible with the components of your a/c system.
+EPA's SNAP program ONLY determines which risks an alternative poses to human health and the environment and not whether the refrigerant will operate properly in your car!
+The EPA does not determine whether the alternative refrigerant will provide adequate performance or will be compatible with the components of your A/C system.

 8. Can I vent HFC-134a or other refrigerant substitutes?

-No. Effective November 15, 1995, section 608 of the Clean Air Act prohibits individuals from knowingly venting substitutes for CFC and HCFC refrigerants during the maintenance, service, repair and disposal of air-conditioning and refrigeration equipment.
-A fact sheet explains this prohibition in much more detail.
+No. Effective November 15, 1995, section 608 of the Clean Air Act prohibits individuals from knowingly venting substitutes for CFC and HCFC refrigerants during the maintenance, service, repair, and disposal of air-conditioning and refrigeration equipment.
+An EPA fact sheet explains this prohibition in much more detail.
 Note: although this prohibition is part of Section 608 (stationary refrigeration and air conditioning equipment), it also applies to Section 609 (motor vehicle air conditioning).